 As a reminder, a TR should be submitted to RAN plenary for information when it is considered to be 60% stable, and for approval when it is considered to be 80% stable [3].
 The submission has to be done by the rapporteur and a coverpage "Presentation of Specification to TSG" must be attached to the TR.
 When the TR is submitted for information, its version number should be 1.0.0, and when submitted for approval, it should be 2.0.0.
 However, if the TR is submitted for approval and the plenary has not seen it before (i.e., so called one-step approval), then the version number should be 1.0.0.

+If the TS concerns a new network interface requiring a dedicated port number, suitable solutions for port allocation are described in 3GPP TR 29.941 [x].
+Legacy RAN3 interfaces use a static port number (e.g. 38422 for Xn), indicated in the relevant TS.
+If such a solution (corresponding to Solution #6 in 3GPP TR 29.941 [x]) is agreed for the new interface, it is the responsibility of the TS Rapporteur to initiate the LS to 3GPP CT4 and copy the IANA contact (usually the 3GPP TSG CT Chair).
+CT4 may then assign the port number and list it in 3GPP TR 29.641 [y].

 END OF CHANGES